 Using the Citrix Virtual Apps and Desktops Service, you can deliver secure virtual apps and desktops to any device, and leave most of the product installation, setup, configuration, upgrades, and monitoring to Citrix.
 You maintain complete control over applications, policies, and users while delivering the best user experience on any device.

 Citrix connector/cloud connector - You connect your resources to the service through Citrix Cloud Connector, which serves as a channel for communication between Citrix Cloud and your resource locations.
 Cloud Connector enables cloud management without requiring any complex networking or infrastructure configuration such as VPNs or IPsec tunnels.
 Resource locations contain the machines and other resources that deliver applications and desktops to your subscribers.

 Virtual and physical SD-WAN appliances – This runs as multiple instances within the cloud (VMs) and on-premises in the data center and in the branches (physical appliances or VMs) to provide connectivity among these locations and to/from the public Internet.
-SD-WAN instance in CVAD is created as a single or a set of virtual appliances (in case of HA deployment) by provisioning these instances via Azure Marketplace.
+SD-WAN instance in Citrix Virtual Apps and Desktops is created as a single or a set of virtual appliances (in HA deployment) by provisioning these instances via the Azure Marketplace.
 SD-WAN appliances in other locations (DC and branches) are created by the customer.
 All of these SD-WAN appliances are managed (in terms of configuration and software upgrades) by SD-WAN Administrators through SD-WAN Orchestrator.

 Deployment and configuration